mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-csv-file.md

 with open(filename) as csvfile:
 ```

-Then the key line in the script, that reads each row into a list of values into the variable `reader`:
+Then the key function in the script `.reader` reads each row into a list of values into the variable `reader`:

 ```python
         reader = csv.reader(csvfile)